Astig-1982/Astig-1982/README.md

 * I love working on new projects and solving problems.
 * Fell in love with backend development - could say it was love at first sight.
-* Also equally HUGE passionate about frontend development - currently learning **React** to improve my skills.
+* Equally HUGE passionate about frontend development - currently learning **React** to improve my skills.

 ### Technologies & Tools